mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### List Plugins

-`bin/console mautic:marketplace:list` will list first page of available plugins like so:
+`bin/console mautic:marketplace:list` will list first page of available Plugins like so:

 ```
 +-------------------------------------------------------+-----------+--------+